databrary/www/databrary/input/pages/user-guide/responsibilities/investigators.md

 Brief: Investigators
 Order: 2200

-This section describes the rights and responsibilities associated with the use of Databrary.
+This section describes the rights and responsibilities of *Authorized Investigators* associated with their use of Databrary.

+*Authorized Investigators* should understand their specific rights and responsibilities when [contributing data](), [using data](), [respecting participant release levels](), and [managing affiliates]().

 ## Ethical principles
 Databrary's three guiding ethical principles embody the committment that is expected of all community members to build a community that follows the highest ethical standards.

-As an Authorized Investigator you promise to:
+As an *Authorized Investigator* you promise to:

 1. treat Databrary data with the **same high standard of care** that you treat data collected in your own laboratory.
 1. take care in authorizing others to access Databrary and take responsiblility for their use of Databrary.